chiragyadav2003/Fastapi/README.md

-## Globally distributed high-performance API using:
+# Globally distributed high-performance API using:
 * Cloudflare Workers
 * HonoJS
 * Redis
 * NextJS

+### Use this to search countries